 Three pilot schools in the Metropolitan Nashville Innovation Zone, or “iZone,” implemented Multi-Classroom Leadership beginning in 2013-14, one of the Opportunity Culture school models designed to reach more students with excellent teachers, for more pay, within regular budgets.
 The schools aim to reach at least 80 percent of students with excellent teachers in charge of their learning.

 The “iZone” was created in the summer of 2011 to turn around low-performing schools by engaging in strategic redesign.
-The zone uses staff development, team leadership and collaboration, innovative programs and additional resources to develop diverse and personalized instructional programs, as well as providing a network of other services such as health and social services.

 Watch this video of Multi-classroom leaders in Opportunity Culture schools in Metro Nashville sharing thoughts about why they love their jobs.

 Watch principals of two Opportunity Culture schools in Metro Nashville discuss why an Opportunity Culture is the “it factor” in changing the game for teachers and students.

 Watch teachers on multi-classroom leader teams in Metro Nashville Opportunity Culture schools explaining why they love their collaborative teams.